 Understanding the FAFSA process may seem complicated, so let’s take it step-by-step:

-1. Get a FSA ID so you can sign your FAFSA electronically.
-Go to the Federal Student Aid website and just enter your Social Security number and contact information.
+1. Create a FSA ID so you can sign your FAFSA electronically.
+Go to the Federal Student Aid website and enter your Social Security number and contact information.

 2. Gather documentation.